Contact our corporate or local offices directly.

 The interface allows for an administrator to craft one or more environment configurations, depending on the needs of the organization.
 Each configuration requires the definition of:

-Related page: Accessing Your Workspace from within Altium Designer
+Related page: Accessing Your Workspace

 In order to facilitate environment configuration management and to enforce environment configurations applicable to each and every user in an organization, based on their assigned role(s), each user needs to be connected to the Enterprise Server Workspace.
 This is required to: